Continuous Quality Improvement (CQI) in Student Equity

 - Understand the ethical considerations for data collection.

-Module 10: CQI Reporting
+Module 10: Applying and Sharing CQI Insights

 Overview